Skip to Content

 Yum!

-No trip to LA would be complete without exploring the legendary Sunset Boulevard!
-This street is known for its vibrant nightlife and Hollywood history.
+The Sunset Strip is known for its vibrant nightlife and Hollywood history.
 This is where all of the best comedy shows are, as well as the Sunset Plaza Mall, if you feel like doing some shopping.
+You must spend some time checking out such an iconic part of LA!
+You’ll have some time to kill before the evening activity anyway.

 Then, after a day of exploring, head to Pinches Tacos for a casual yet delicious meal.
 This local favorite serves up mouthwatering tacos, and it’s the perfect fuel for the night ahead!
 I definitely recommend trying the watermelon agua fresca.